dmavani25/dhyey/ML_README.md

 ### Technical Specifications

-- **Indexing Strategy:** Utilizing ML and AI, the system will create an advanced index of all documents by extracting key features and metadata from the raw HTML content.
+- **Weighing Strategy:** Utilizing ML and AI, the system will create an advanced weight-index of all documents by extracting key features from the raw HTML content.
 This index will serve as the foundation for the retrieval process, enabling rapid access to relevant documents based on the search term.
 - **Retrieval Strategy:** The core of the retrieval system will be a storage designed to operate with O(1) time complexity during the querying phase.
 This will likely involve a combination of hashing techniques and precomputed relevance scores to ensure immediate access to indexed documents based on the queried word.
 - **Relevance Scoring:** An AI-based scoring model will be developed to evaluate the relevance of documents to the search term.
 This model will consider various factors, including keyword frequency, document structure, and possibly the semantic context of the search term within the document.
-- **Performance Optimization:** Special attention will be given to optimizing the indexing and retrieval processes to ensure they can be executed efficiently on a local machine.
-This will involve careful management of computational resources and possibly the implementation of parallel processing techniques.

 ## 1. Preprocessing Phase